sahandrez/jaco_docker/README.md

 ```

 * You can now run the robot from inside the Docker regularly as if you had ROS installed on your
 machine.
-In order to connect to the running container using the following command:
+In order to connect to the running container use the following command:
 ```
 docker exec -it jaco_robot /bin/bash
 ```